Text leveler

 How it works

-2. Enter the required information (marked with an asterisk): Grade/reading level and text/URL to be leveled
+2. Enter the required information (marked with an asterisk): Grade/reading level and Text/URL/Upload to be leveled.

 Once you generate the new text, review it.
-You can also adjust the prompt and generate.
+If you're not happy with the results, you can adjust the information entered and click Regenerate.

-When you are satisfied with the output, use the export options to copy the text, export to Google Docs or PDF, share the link to the output, or duplicate the prompt.
+When you are satisfied with the output, use the Export options to Copy text, Export to Google Docs, Export to PDF or Export to Word.

 Prompts and examples